The most common mistakes in GenAI adoption

 What if the chosen schedule is not the best?
 Could the store manager make a better forecast or a better distribution of tasks?

-This leads to an estimation of sales, cost, and client service (mainly defined by average waiting time on queue) of each store, according to the number of workers available at each time.
+This leads to an estimation of sales, cost, and client service (mainly defined by average waiting time in the queue) of each store, according to the number of workers available at each time.

 Optimization models are then used to generate efficient schedules that meet both legal restrictions and employee needs, enabling the exploration of a huge range of possibilities in a short period of time.

-The role of the manager is to define the main operation goal, whether it is cost reduction, client service, or the right balance between them.
-Respecting the preferences of workers and managers, considering their well-being and respecting the legal obligations are the concerns that needed to be addressed while pursuing that goal, which may carry difficult decisions.
+The role of the manager is to define the main operational goal, whether it is cost reduction, client service, or the right balance between them.
+Respecting the preferences of workers and managers, considering their well-being, and respecting the legal obligations are the concerns that need to be addressed while pursuing that goal, which may carry difficult decisions.

-The help of a decision-support tool is crucial to implement and sustain an analytical backbone for people management as store managers can give their input on the workload forecasting and refine iteratively the schedules.
+The help of a decision-support tool is crucial to implement and sustain an analytical backbone for people management, as store managers can give their input on the workload forecasting and refine the schedules iteratively.
 Such tools can help to reduce the workload of store managers, create a structured process of generating schedules, and foster better people management practices, avoiding overwork situations.

 As the battle for talent and motivated workers persists, new practices for workforce planning are required to increase retention and thus enforce productivity.
 We believe that an analytical approach can place in store managers’ hands the tool they need to make better decisions and proactively anticipate the needs of a business operation.